epccs/Gravimetric/Hardware/README.md

 ## Uses

 ```
-        Calibration of rotating hardware measured with input capture (ICP) hardware.
+        Calibration of rotating hardware measured with input capture (ICP1) hardware.
         Use a START (ICP3) and STOP (ICP4) sensor to capture displacer events while capturing flow meter pules.
-        Diversion and fast/slow flow control are useful for gravimetric calibration methods.
+        Diversion and fast/slow flow control are used for gravimetric calibration methods.
-        One-shot pulse extenders on ICP3 and ICP4 for clean STAR and STOP switch events.
+        One-shot pulse extenders on ICP3 and ICP4 for clean STAR and STOP events.
 ```

 ## Notice

 ```
-        AREF from ATmega324pb is not connected to the header.
-        3V3 is not present on the board, the header pin is not connected.
         Using SPI may trigger ICP3 if it is enabled and will cut off CS_ICP3.
 ```